-Table 44-10-06.B.5.
+Table 44-10-06.B.11.
 Pylon Sign Requirements by Zoning District

-Sign Type B-1 B-2 B-3 B-4 M-1 M-2 PL-1/PL-2
+B-1 B-2 B-3 B-4 M-1 M-2 PL-1/PL-2

 Permitted No Yes No

 Appearance Review Yes

-Number Allowed 1 1 1 per lot (1)
+Number Allowed 1 per lot (1)

 Sign Area Allowed 1 s.f. per 1 s.f. per

 2.5 feet 1.5 feet

 frontage frontage

 Max.
-Sign Area (per sign) 250 s.f.
+Sign Area (per sign) 150 s.f.
+250 s.f.

-Height 20' (2)
+Height 20' (2) 28' (2)

-Illumination Inte rnal
+Illumination Internal

+Front Setback 10'

+(minimum)

 - b.
 All pylon signs shall conform to the additional form standards below: - 1.
 Number Permitted.
-A maximum of one (1) pylon sign is permitted for any lot in the permitted zoning districts with a minimum of 100 feet of lot frontage. - 2.
-Height Permitted.
-For lots with greater than 100' of lot frontage along Halsted Street, the height of a permitted pole sign may be increased to 28 feet. - 3.
+A maximum of one (1) pylon sign is permitted for any lot with a minimum of 100 feet of lot frontage. - 2.
 Building Separation.
-Pylon signs shall be located a minimum of 10' from any other structure, including accessory structures. - 4.
+Pylon signs shall be located a minimum of 10' from any other structure, including accessory structures. - 3.
 Lot Line Separation.
 Pylon signs shall be located at least 10' from any lot line, including interior lot lines and front lot lines.
-Pylon signs may be located within front and exterior side yard setbacks. - 5.
-Sign Separation.
-No pylon sign shall be constructed within 100 linear feet of an existing pylon sign. - 6.
+Pylon signs may be located within front and exterior side yard setbacks.

+- 4. Sign Separation.
+No pylon sign shall be constructed within 100 linear feet of an existing pylon sign. - 5.
 Clearance.
-A minimum clearance of 8 feet shall be required for any pylon sign, measured as the distance from the final grade to the base of the sign area. - 7.
+A minimum clearance of 8 feet shall be required for any pylon sign, measured as the distance from the final grade to the base of the sign area. - 6.
 Landscaping.
 A minimum landscape buffer of 3' is required surrounding any monument/ground sign.
-Landscaping materials shall be selected to match the landscape palate used on the lot on which the sign is located, or as recommended by the Village Arborist. - 8.
+Landscaping materials shall be selected to match the landscape palette used on the lot on which the sign is located, or as recommended by the Village Arborist. - 7.
 Materials.
-All pylon signage shall utilize materials and design features that match or demonstrate architectural similarity to other materials used on buildings on the lot on which the sign is located. - 9.
+All pylon signage shall utilize materials and design features that match or demonstrate architectural similarity to other materials used on buildings on the lot on which the sign is located. - 8.
 Encroachments.
-No pylon shall encroach into any public right-of-way. - 10.
+No pylon shall encroach into any public right-of-way or any easement unless specifically permitted as an allowed improvement within the easement area. - 9.
 Electronic Displays.
-No pylon sign shall include electronic changeable messaging (ECM) boards. - c.
-All proposed pylon signs require Appearance Review approval, as set forth in Section 44-07-13. - d.
-Form standards for poly (pylon) signs may be modified when included as part of the Comprehensive Sign Program (CSP) approved by the Appearance Commission.
+No greater than 50% of the total allowable pylon sign area may be utilized for electronic changing message (ECM) board signs, as defined in Section 44-10-11.
+Any ECM board sign installed on a pylon sign shall following all requirements for electronic sign displays found in Section 44-10-06.B.9. - c.
+All proposed pylon signs require Appearance Review approval, as set forth in Section 44-07-14. - d.
+Form standards for poly (pylon) signs may be modified when included as part of the Comprehensive Signage Plan (CSP) approved by the Appearance Commission.

-6. Canopy Signs
+12. Wall Signs

 a.
-All canopy signs, as defined in Section 44-10-11 of this Chapter, shall conform to the following standards:
+All wall signs, as defined in Section 44-10-11, shall conform to the following standards:

-Table 40-10-06.B.6.
-Canopy Sign Requirements by Zoning District
+Table 44-10-06.B.12.
+Wall Sign Requirements by Zoning District

-Sign Type B-1 B-2 B-3 B-4 M-1 M-2 PL-1/PL-2
+B-1 B-2 B-3 B-4 M-1 M-2 PL-1/PL-2

+Permitted Yes

-Permitted No
+Appearance Review No

-Number Allowed 1 per side
+Number Allowed 1 per tenant (4)

+Sign Area 1 s.f. per 1 lineal 1.5 s.f. per 1 lineal foot of frontage 1 s.f. per 1 lineal

+foot of frontage fo foot of frontage

 Max.
-Sign Area (per sign) 1 s. f. per 1 linea
+Sign Area (per sign) 60 s.f.
+300 60 s.f.

-Height
+Height (1)

-Illumination Inter nal/External Interna nl ,
+Illumination Internal/External Internal Only Internal/External